dijasila/GPAW/doc/install/installationguide.rst

 The PAW datasets can be installed automatically or manually.

-To install them automatically, run :file:`gpaw-install-setups {<dir>}`.
+To install them automatically, run :command:`gpaw install-data {<dir>}`.
 This downloads and unpacks the newest package into :file:`{<dir>}/gpaw-setups-{<version>}`.
 When prompted, answer yes (y) to register the path in the GPAW configuration file.